Getting Started

 Param Description Default

-data-autostart Should UserALE.js start on page load true
+autostart Should UserALE start on page load true

 NOTE These options are also available through our API, which support deploying UserALE.js as an NPM module.